Stunning landscapes and plentiful wildlife make Pendjari a dream for photographers and nature lovers alike.

 Pendjari is a malarial area and it is recommended that necessary precautions are taken to avoid getting bitten (insect repellents and long sleeves and trousers in the evenings and mornings).
 It is also advisable that visitors take prophylaxis medication prescribed by a health care professional.

 Tsetse flies can be a problem in certain parts of the park in rainy season (July – November).
 While they have a nasty bite, they are generally harmless and no known cases of sleeping sickness have occurred in Pendjari.
 Tsetse flies tend to be attracted to dark colours so it is advisable that visitors wear khaki and lighter colours and make use of insect repellents.

-We advise against drinking tap water unless it is boiled or filtered.
+The water in the Pendjari is pumped from a borehole and is ok to drink.
+However, elsewhere in the country, we advise against drinking tap water unless it is boiled or filtered.
 Bottled water is widely available in Benin.

-From Cotonou to the Pendjari:
+From Cotonou to Pendjari (650 km):